w3c/badging/explainer.md

 ### Universal Windows Platform

 Requires Windows 10 or higher, and requires that the user agent be a "UWP" app.
+(TODO: Unless this is one of those UWP APIs that can be called from Win32 code?
+Need to investigate.)
 Note that Google Chrome and Mozilla Firefox do not fall into this category, and likely don't have access to the necessary APIs.

 * The host API is [`BadgeNotification`](https://docs.microsoft.com/en-us/uwp/api/windows.ui.notifications.badgenotification),